What is EIBURS?

 What are the reporting requirements?

-– Building the future of inclusive finance: the role of Fintechs and digitalisation (University of Twente).
+– Building the future of inclusive finance: the role of Fintechs and digitalisation (University of Twente, Netherlands).

-– Incorporating environmental, social and governance (ESG) criteria in credit analysis and ratings (Ca’ Foscari University of Venice – Department of economics)
+– Incorporating environmental, social and governance (ESG) criteria in credit analysis and ratings (Ca’ Foscari University of Venice, Italy)

-– Improving the measurement of the indirect effects of investment projects: specifying and calibrating EIA methods to maximise compatibility with CBA (University of Las Palmas de Gran Canaria (Spain- Department of applied economic analysis).
+– Improving the measurement of the indirect effects of investment projects: specifying and calibrating EIA methods to maximise compatibility with CBA (University of Las Palmas de Gran Canaria Spain).

-– The economic effects of a joint European security and defence policy (University of Bologna (Italy- Department of political science and social studies).
+– The economic effects of a joint European security and defence policy (University of Bologna, Italy).

-– Measuring impact beyond financial return (IESE Business School)
+– Measuring impact beyond financial return (IESE Business School, Spain)